zstoebs/site/content/notes/haiku-senryu/index.md

 3. Haiku & senryu should be built upon sensory images

 Haiku are intrinsically tied with nature and senryu reflect on the human condition.
-Both types should generate an image in the reader's mind.
-Convey the beauty and the rawness of the subject, not something similar to the subject unless that something is part of the image.
+Both types should generate an image in the reader's mind, often tied with emotion.
 The goal is to literally capture an experience that evoked an emotion so that the reader may also experience that same emotion.

 A complete haiku incorporates kigo, aka "seasonal reference".
 The season can be associated with the haiku either through an explicit word or inferred from the image or culture of the poem.

+**Check this out**: [Here](https://gendaihaiku.com/onishi/onishi-yasuyo-haiku.htm) are some of Onishi Yasuyo's astounding senryu.
+This selection is considered [gendai haiku](https://gendaihaiku.com), aka modern haiku that challenge tradition.

 4. Kireji, aka the "cutting word", blur the boundary between haiku & senryu